metamorph-inc/openmeta-mms/docs/source/tutorials/pet_tutorial/pet_refining_the_pet.rst

 ================

 In the previous step, we used the PET Visualizer to estimate the Paraboloid's global minimum to be located around **(7,-8)**.
-Now if we were analyzing a more complicated function, we might choose to increase the number of Parameter Study sample points to get a clearer picture of the design space.
-However, in this case, we are confident that our function is smooth and lacking local minima, so we will instead re-run our PET with the same number of samples while decreasing the sampled area.
+If we were analyzing a more complicated function, we might choose to increase the number of Parameter Study sample points to get a clearer picture of the design space.
+In this case, however, we are confident that our function is smooth and lacking local minima, so we will instead re-run our PET with the same number of samples while decreasing the sampled area.